kylerove/pediatricurologybook/_chapters/01-05_prenatal-diagnosis-of-urologic-anomalies-and-antenatal-surgery.md

 ## Epidemiology

-Congenital anomalies of the kidney and urinary tract{% cite renkema2011a --file 01-05 %} occur in 1/500 live births and the incidence of neonatal death from CAKUT is about 1/2000 live births,{% cite renkema2011a hogan2012a --file 01-05 %} Hydronephrosis is the most common prenatal urinary abnormality identified, occurring in 1--5% of all pregnancies, with the risk of any postnatal pathology increasing per degree of hydronephrosis (11.9% for mild, 45.1% for moderate and 88.3% for severe hydronephrosis).{% cite lee2006a --file 01-05 %} Most obstructive urologic anomalies occur in males, with a male to female ratio of 4:1, with a predilection for the left kidney to be involved,{% cite reddy1998a harrison1982a --file 01-05 %}
+Congenital anomalies of the kidney and urinary tract{% cite renkema2011a --file 01-05 %} occur in 1/500 live births and the incidence of neonatal death from CAKUT is about 1/2000 live births.{% cite renkema2011a hogan2012a --file 01-05 %} Hydronephrosis is the most common prenatal urinary abnormality identified, occurring in 1--5% of all pregnancies, with the risk of any postnatal pathology increasing per degree of hydronephrosis (11.9% for mild, 45.1% for moderate and 88.3% for severe hydronephrosis).{% cite lee2006a --file 01-05 %} Most obstructive urologic anomalies occur in males, with a male to female ratio of 4:1, with a predilection for the left kidney to be involved,{% cite reddy1998a harrison1982a --file 01-05 %}

 ## Pathogenesis